Skip to content

 • How much time per week is realistic?

-A typical fractional engagement is one day per week — split across weekly stand-up, ad-hoc decisions, 1:1s with key engineers, and async review.
-Strategic advisor engagements are typically two to four sessions per month.
-Interim CTO is more — three to four days per week — but for a defined period.
+A typical fractional engagement is one day a week, spread across the weekly stand-up, quick decisions as they come up, one-on-ones with key engineers, and reviewing work.
+Strategic advisor engagements are usually two to four sessions a month.
+Interim CTO is more, three to four days a week, but only for a set period.

 • How much does it cost?

-Fixed monthly retainer based on the engagement type, agreed before we start.
-Fractional engagements typically run in the mid-five-figure range per quarter; advisor and hiring-coach engagements are less.
-We agree on the price up front — no hourly billing, no surprise invoices.
+A fixed monthly fee based on the type of engagement, agreed before we start.
+Fractional engagements usually run in the mid-five-figure range per quarter; advisor and hiring-coach work costs less.
+The price is fixed up front: no hourly billing, no surprise invoices.

 • Will this make it harder to hire a full-time CTO later?

-The opposite — most of our engagements end with helping the client hire their full-time CTO.
-The handover phase is built in.
-We're a stepping stone, not a substitute.
+It's the opposite.
+Most of our engagements end with us helping you hire your full-time CTO.
+The handover is built in.
+We're a stepping stone, not a replacement.

 • Do you sign NDAs and non-competes?

-Mutual NDAs are standard, signed at the start.
-Non-competes are case-by-case — we don't take on direct competitors during the engagement or for a defined period after, but we won't agree to terms that would shut us out of an entire sector.
+Mutual NDAs are standard and signed at the start.
+Non-competes are case by case: we won't work with your direct competitors during the engagement or for a set period after, but we won't agree to terms that lock us out of a whole industry.

-• What stacks and domains do you have experience in?
+• What kinds of work do you have experience in?

-Heavier on B2B SaaS, internal tools, marketplaces, and complex web applications.
-TypeScript, Python, AWS, modern frontend frameworks.
-We're explicit about where we don't have depth (high-frequency trading, AAA gaming, deep-learning research) and won't pretend otherwise.
+Mostly business software, internal tools, marketplaces, and complex web apps.
+TypeScript, Python, AWS, and modern frontend frameworks.
+We're upfront about where we don't have depth (things like high-frequency trading, big-budget gaming, or deep-learning research) and won't pretend otherwise.

 • What if we decide it's not working?

 Either side can end the engagement with 30 days' notice.
 No exit fees, no lock-in.
-We'd rather walk away cleanly than stay in a relationship that's stopped working for either of us.
+We'd rather part ways cleanly than stay in something that has stopped working for either of us.

 Tell us about your project